The Learnable Typewriter: A Generative Approach to Text Analysis: Introduction

-{\bf Contribution.} To summarize, we present: \begin{itemize} \item a deep generative approach to text line analysis, inspired by deep unsupervised multi-object segmentation approaches and adapted to work in both a {weakly supervised} and unsupervised setting, \item a demonstration of the potential of our approach in challenging applications, particularly ciphered text analysis and paleographic analysis, \item an extended evaluation on three very different datasets: a printed volume of the Google1000 dataset~\cite{vincent_google_2007,gupta_learning_2018}, the Copiale cipher~\cite{baro_generic_2019,knight_copiale_2011} and historical handwritten charters from the 12th and early 13th century~\cite{dh2022,pal}. \end{itemize} Our complete implementation can be found at: \href{https://github.com/ysig/learnable-typewriter.git}{github.com/ysig/learnable-typewriter}.
+{Because unsupervised performances are not completely satisfactory, we combine this approach with a weak supervision from line-level transcriptions.
+Transcriptions are widely available and easy to produce with dedicated software, e.g.~\cite{kahle2017transkribus}, and we show this dramatically improves the results, while preserving their interpretability.
+We believe that similar weak (i.e., image-level) annotations could also be considered for other images decomposition problems.} {\bf Contributions.} To summarize, we present: \begin{itemize}[itemsep=0em, topsep=0em] \item a deep generative approach to text line analysis, inspired by deep unsupervised multi-object segmentation approaches and adapted to work in both a {weakly supervised} and unsupervised setting, \item a demonstration of the potential of our approach in challenging applications, particularly {ciphered documents} and paleographic analysis, \item {experiments} on three very different datasets: a printed volume of the Google1000 dataset~\cite{vincent_google_2007,gupta_learning_2018}, the Copiale cipher~\cite{baro_generic_2019,knight_copiale_2011} and historical handwritten charters from the 12th and early 13th century~\cite{dh2022,pal}. \end{itemize} Our complete implementation can be found at \href{https://github.com/ysig/learnable-typewriter.git}{github.com/ysig/learnable-typewriter}.